RascalSoftware/RAT-Docs/source/algorithms/DE.rst

 - ``targetValue``: The value of chi-squared to aim for.
 The algorithm will terminate if this is reached.

-- ``updateFreq``: How often the algorithm should print out its progress, in iterations.
+- ``updateFreq``: The number of iterations between printing progress updates to the terminal.

-- ``updatePlotFreq``: If you are using live plotting, how often the plot should be updated.
+- ``updatePlotFreq``: The number of iterations between updates to live plots.

 .. _deStrategies :